 Albert Ghiorso updating the periodic table in April 1961, inscribing the symbol 'Lw' in the position for element 103, as codiscoverers Latimer, Sikkeland, and Larsh (left to right) look on.

-A radioactive, metallic element that is a member of the actinide series and also a transuranic element.
-It was first made by A. Ghioro and co-workers in 1961 at the University of California at Berkeley by bombarding californium with boron nuclei; it is named after the physicist Ernest Lawrence.
+Lawrencium (Lr) is a radioactive, metallic element that is a member of the actinide series and also a transuranic element.
+It was first made by A. Ghioro and coworkers in 1961 at the University of California at Berkeley by bombarding californium with boron nuclei; it is named after the physicist Ernest Lawrence.
 The element has been made in only trace amounts but has been identified chemically.
-Its most stable isotope is 256Lr (half-life 27 seconds).
+Its most stable isotope is 256Lr (half-life 27 sec).
 Atomic number 103, relative atomic mass 262.